-The TAAFD is certificated under Federal Aviation Administration Federal Aviation Regulations and provides airport rescue and firefighting at TUS.
 The Arizona Department of Health Services recognized TAAFD as a Premier Level Agency, making it one of just a handful in Pima County.
 The TAAFD remains committed to providing Advanced Life Support (ALS) services to passengers and airport employees.
-Newly hired Paramedics have advanced skills in cardiac monitoring, administering IVs and administering life saving medications.
+Newly hired Paramedics have advanced skills in cardiac monitoring, administering IVs and administering lifesaving medications.